Laica-Lunasys/LunaConomy/README.md

 11. Patents.

-A ÒcontributorÓ is a copyright holder who authorizes use under this License of the Program or a work on which the Program is based.
-The work thus licensed is called the contributor's Òcontributor versionÓ.
+A ï¿½contributorï¿½ is a copyright holder who authorizes use under this License of the Program or a work on which the Program is based.
+The work thus licensed is called the contributor's ï¿½contributor versionï¿½.

-A contributor's Òessential patent claimsÓ are all patent claims owned or controlled by the contributor, whether already acquired or hereafter acquired, that would be infringed by some manner, permitted by this License, of making, using, or selling its contributor version, but do not include claims that would be infringed only as a consequence of further modification of the contributor version.
-For purposes of this definition, ÒcontrolÓ includes the right to grant patent sublicenses in a manner consistent with the requirements of this License.
+A contributor's ï¿½essential patent claimsï¿½ are all patent claims owned or controlled by the contributor, whether already acquired or hereafter acquired, that would be infringed by some manner, permitted by this License, of making, using, or selling its contributor version, but do not include claims that would be infringed only as a consequence of further modification of the contributor version.
+For purposes of this definition, ï¿½controlï¿½ includes the right to grant patent sublicenses in a manner consistent with the requirements of this License.